CS2613-WI24-FR01B/exploration-activity-1-emercer2/README.md

 **1. Which package/library does the sample program demonstrate?**

 The library that I chose to demonstrate is the Keras library.
+Which is used to more easily implement neural networks in python.

 **2. How does someone run your program?**

 **3. What purpose does your program serve?**

 **4. What would be some sample input/output?**